mmucklo/DtcQueueBundle/Resources/doc/full-configuration.md

     #  If you're not recording timings (record_timings: false), then it presently doesn't make a difference what this is set to.
     #
     record_timings_timezone_offset: 0
+    priority:
+        #
+        # max: int
+        #
+        #  255 is the recommended max for RabbitMQ, although Mongo/ORM
+        #  could be set to INT_MAX for their platform
+        max: 255
+        #
+        # direction
+        #
+        #  "desc" means 1 is high priority, "asc" means 1 is low prioirty
+        #
+        #  In the queue and database, priorities will always be stored
+        #   in ascending order, however, (so as to sort null as the lowest)
+        #
+        #  This is for the direction that a Job's setPriority() method
+        #   uses, plus direction that the priority argument of such
+        #   functions as later()
+        direction: desc
     admin:
         chartjs: https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.7.1/Chart.bundle.min.js
     beanstalkd: